As published in Internet Retailer‘s 5 Key Ecommerce Fulfillment Trends

 According to Mamnani, there is a way retailers can confront these challenges.
 “Retailers who take steps to view their multichannel business holistically stand the best chance at creating a sustainable and scalable retail model,” Mamnani says.
 “That holistic view is contingent on their ability to fully integrate all sales channels, business systems and software applications to work together.”
 From pick-and-pack to stocking to shipping software, Mamani says everything needs to be optimized to ensure profit margins can be maintained and even improved.

 That’s exactly what Club Ride did to address its business challenges.
-The company implemented Webgility’s Unify software, which enabled it to sync and track sales data, inventory, and customer information between its Shopify Plus site, Amazon, Square POS, and accounting in NetSuite.
+The company implemented Webgility software, which enabled it to sync and track sales data, inventory, and customer information between its Shopify Plus site, Amazon, Square POS, and accounting in NetSuite*.
 The benefits were almost immediate.
-Since switching to Unify, Club Ride now saves more than 50 hours per month on data entry.
+Since switching to Webgility, Club Ride now saves more than 50 hours per month on data entry.
 It has increased order volume by 20% and processes orders, including picking and packing, in one hour.
 And it now has accurate accounting, inventory, shipping data, and customer information.

 “Webgility has offered an invaluable integration, and I think that we’re at a place where it’s going to get even better from here,” says Taggart Spenst, marketing and ecommerce sales manager at Club ride.
 “We’ve accomplished a lot in a year, and as sales continue to grow, it’s a momentum game.
 We’ve got a good foundation, now we’ve just got to keep building.”